 Embed a learning culture that enables students to identify and understand their learning goals.
 Students take responsibility for this personalised learning by receiving feedback and, taking action to improve.
-Students are provided with targeted support to address their individual needs such as reading and numeracy, language, communication, social/emotional, behaviour, health care, attendance, and their personal and cultural context.
+Students are provided with targeted support to address their individual needs, with a focus on literacy and numeracy.